Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Introduction

 Large Language Models (LLMs) have significantly advanced general language processing, but still have limitations in specialized tasks \citep{s1,s2,s3,s4}.
 For instance, while an LLM can describe the rules of the game of Go, it struggles to match the deep, domain-specific strategic reasoning of expert Go programs like AlphaGo.
 To solve this problem, Specialized Generalist Models (SGMs) \citep{zhang2024sgi} are proposed to retain broad, generalist capabilities while achieving expert-level performance in at least one (and ideally multiple) specialized domains.
 SGMs play a pivotal role in real deployments, e.g., medicine and other safety-critical workflows, which demand both general reasoning ability and domain-expert inference accuracy, together with verifiable use of external knowledge and tools \citep{wang2025adapt,lewis2020rag,schick2023toolformer,yao2023react}.

-Specifically, the specialized memory mechanism of SGMs requires that models can identify the task information on the fly and then adapt their internal pathways and memory use, explicit retrieval and non-parametric memory \citep{fedus2021switch,lepikhin2020gshard,jiang2024mixtral, lewis2020rag,borgeaud2022retro,khandelwal2019knnlm,wu2022memorizing}, as well as the ability to dynamically choose the methodology to memorize.
-Diverse memory mechanisms have been explored to capture, store, and adapt contextual information as sequences grow longer, which is summarized in Table~\ref{summary}.
-However, prevailing LLM architectures still fall short on flexible and specialized memory \citep{titans,yang2025gated}.
+Specifically, the specialized memory mechanism of SGMs requires that models can identify the task information on the fly and then adapt their internal pathways and memory use, explicit retrieval and non-parametric memory \citep{fedus2021switch,lepikhin2020gshard,jiang2024mixtral, lewis2020rag,borgeaud2022retro,khandelwal2019knnlm,wu2022memorizing,behrouz2025s}, as well as the ability to dynamically choose the methodology to memorize.
+Diverse memory mechanisms have been explored to capture, store, and adapt contextual information, which is summarized in Table~\ref{summary}.
+However, existing LLM architectures still exhibit limitations in supporting flexible and specialized memory mechanisms, and it remains an open question \textbf{how memory mechanism can be adaptively adjusted in a task-specific manner during test time.}